 Each Ph.D. student spends the first few months becoming better acquainted with the various faculty and their research areas before aligning with a faculty member to pursue their doctoral research.

 A: External applicants and current Stanford graduate students applying to the MS or Phd program must apply online at http://studentaffairs.stanford.edu/gradadmissions.
 Current Stanford undergraduate students applying for the PhD must also apply online at http://studentaffairs.stanford.edu/gradadmissions.
-Current Stanford undergraduate students applying to the MS program must apply as a co-term with a paper application, instructions can be found here: https://cs.stanford.edu/content/coterminalprogram.
+Current Stanford undergraduate students applying to the MS-Coterm program must apply online found here.
+More information about the coterminal program in CS can be found at: https://cs.stanford.edu/admissions/current-stanford-students/coterminal-program.

 A: To apply on-line, go to http://studentaffairs.stanford.edu/gradadmissions.
 Submit the online Graduate Admissions application.
 The Statement of Purpose must be no more than 8000 characters in length.
 This includes spaces in between words.

 A: Please refer to the CS Admissions web page at http://cs.stanford.edu/admissions for admission requirements.